Kate's* 1:1 Coaching Experience

 The first few sessions were an eye-opener, I'd convinced myself that I had a good relationship with my body - mainly because I didn't hate what I saw in the mirror as much as my friends, and because I thought I looked good naked.
 Those things are still true, but it turns out that not hating yourself isn't the same as loving yourself.
 Who knew?!

 Likewise with food, I convinced myself that because my relationship didn't fit into my idea of dysfunctional or disordered, it meant that there were no problems.
 I remember being convinced I had no rules around food, until a couple of sessions in and having a conversation about why I kept chocolate bars in the freezer - and Kirsty's knowing smile as the penny dropped that maybe I did have food rules after all!
 I hadn't realised quite how damaged I had been by the culture of dieting, but revelation after revelation has shown me how deeply engrained it is and how free I feel knowing I'm escaping from it - one frozen chocolate bar at a time!

 At times this journey has felt amazingly easy with success after success leaving me feeling like I'm walking on clouds, other times I've struggled to even face the thought of leaving the house.
 One thing that is constant is Kirsty's contagious energy and the knowledge that I will never be judged by her.
 She has given me the courage to accept myself, to love myself, and to put myself first.
 I cannot overemphasise how much of an impact she has had on my life, she's not a dietitian, she's a miracle worker!

 This journey is far from over and I have a long way to go, but I can honestly say that Kirsty has changed me.

-*To protect client confidentiality, this client's name has been anonymised.
+*To protect client identity and maintain confidentiality, this client's name has been anonymised.

 Please note, individual results will vary.
 Please see the disclaimer for more information.